National Rankings and Honors

 The UNI MBA has been listed among U.S. News & World Report's top part-time MBA programs.
 U.S. News & World Report's rankings are among the most widely sought-after university recognition sources in the world.
 The ranking is limited to AACSB International-accredited part-time programs.
 Criteria include assessment by business school deans, admission selectivity and students' prior work experience.

-The University of Northern Iowa is ranked second in the "Best Regional Universities (Midwest)" category for public universities, according to U.S. News & World Report's 2014 "America's Best Colleges" guidebook.
-UNI also was 13th on a combined list of all public and private Midwest regional universities.
-The university was ranked 22nd on the list last year.
+The University of Northern Iowa is ranked second in the "Best Regional Universities (Midwest)" category for public universities, according to U.S. News & World Report's 2015 "America's Best Colleges" guidebook.
+UNI also was 18th on a combined list of all public and private Midwest regional universities.

 The University of Northern Iowa is ranked among the nation's top 650 undergraduate colleges and universities in the Forbes' 2013 annual ranking of top colleges.